gtrxAC/peanut.vxp/README.md

 5. Send the VXP file to your phone and open it from the file manager.

 ## Key bindings
-Key bindings can be configured in the Options menu, here are the defaults:
+Key bindings can be configured in the Options menu.
+While playing, the menu can be accessed with the `0` key, or with the `Menu` virtual button when using a touchscreen.
+Here are the default key bindings:
 | Game Boy | Keypad |
 | ----------- | ----------- |
 | Up | D-pad up